yoramterleth/uiglaciology/content/2-files.md

 ### basic_data
 basic_data is where unmodified, broadly useful data, are stored.
 Filenames shouldn't be renamed- they should be retained as downloaded or received.
 Metadata should be stored with the data.
+This data is most useful when it has a little readme file accompanying it that reports who downloaded or produced the data, when, from where, and why.

 When possible, simple, minimalist scripts that access and perhaps plot these data can and should be stored here as well, with sufficient commenting in the script header.
 Minimalist, generic scripts that are useful to others reduce the "startup costs" of working with the data.